bimdata/documentation/src/viewer/guide/plugins.md

 Via `$viewer`, you can access important properties like:

+- `localContext`, used to manipulate the parent window UI and state.
+- `globalContent`, used to manipulate the global UI.
 - `api`, used to do all the things related to the connection with the BIMData API.
+- `state`, used to manipulate the BIM object states, the annotations and listen to BIM object state changes.
 - `i18n`, used to do internationalization.
-- `localContext`, used to manipulate the parent window UI and state.
-- `globalContent`, used to manipulate the global UI.
-- `state`, used to manipulate the global state.

-Notice that `$viewer` is also available as first argument of the `sctartupScript` method and can be injected to be used on component setup method.
+Notice that `$viewer` is also available as first argument of the `startupScript` method and can be injected to be used on component setup method.

 ```js
 import { inject } from "vue";